xixu-me/git-desktop/docs/known-issues.md

 Related issue: [#2623](https://github.com/desktop/desktop/issues/2623)

-If either the user or an application has modified the `Command Processor` registry entries it can cause GitHub Desktop to throw an `Authentication failed` error.
+If either the user or an application has modified the `Command Processor` registry entries it can cause Git Desktop to throw an `Authentication failed` error.
 To check if these registry entries have been modified open the Registry Editor (regedit.exe) and navigate to the following locations:

 `HKEY_CURRENT_USER\Software\Microsoft\Command Processor\`
 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Command Processor\`